 Mango-ginger is known as Amra Haridra or Karpura Haridra, in Ayurveda.
 It is used as spice and also for pickling.
 Similar to other members of genus curcuma, it has also many therapeutic properties and is especially useful in digestive complaints.
 Its use gives relief in abdominal gas.
 It promotes appetite and improves digestive strength.

 Similar to ginger it is expectorant and gives relief in cold and cough.
 Its use is also recommended in liver inflammation, joint pain, rheumatism and inflammation due to injuries.
 The rhizomes are made into paste and applied on sprains, bruise, and skin diseases.

 In arthritis, Mango-ginger is used along with Moringa (Moringa oleifera).
 For this purpose, 200g bark of Moringa is ground and boiled with water.
 Due to evaporation of water a paste is prepared which is collected and mixed with 100g Mango-ginger and 100g Maricha powder/ black pepper powder.
 This paste is applied on the joints.

 In scientific study, mango ginger exhibits decrease in the liver total lipids and serum triglycerides.

-For medicinal purpose, the dried rhizomes powder should be taken in a dose of 3-5 grams or 10-20 ml of fresh juice.
+For the medicinal purpose, the dried rhizomes powder should be taken in a dose of 3-5 grams or 10-20 ml of fresh juice.